 What does contempt communicate?

-Often contempt communicates disgust which is why it becomes incredibly difficult to communicate effectively when contemptuous comments or behaviors are exhibited.
+Content communicates disgust.
+This is why it becomes incredibly difficult to communicate effectively when contempt is present.

 Some examples of contempt include: